The Rise of Experiential Travel: What Research Says

 Real-Life Examples Across South Asia

-Himachal Pradesh Apple picking + cooking with locals Boosts income for rural families
+• Himachal Pradesh – Apple picking and cooking with local families, supporting rural livelihoods.

-Uttarakhand Forest volunteering in Almora Supports eco-tourism and conservation
+• Uttarakhand – Forest volunteering in Almora, contributing to eco-tourism and conservation.

-Ladakh Monastery stays and spiritual walks Offers personal growth + supports monks
+• Ladakh – Monastery stays and spiritual walks that offer personal growth and support local communities.

 Traditional vs Experiential Travel